Help Plan the Future of Grand Junction's Parks and Recreation!

 Parks, Recreation, Open Space (PROS) Master Plan

-The City of Grand Junction is in the beginning stages of completing a Parks, Recreation and Open Space (PROS) Master Plan.
+The City of Grand Junction is in the midst of completing a Parks, Recreation and Open Space (PROS) Master Plan.
 This effort is growing out of the Comprehensive Plan process.
-A $56,250 Great Outdoors Colorado (GOCO) grant was secured towards the end of 2019, which will pay for a majority of the cost of the plan.
-A full inventory of amenities will be completed and parks, recreation and open space needs will be assessed.
-This includes completing a feasibility study for the most needed indoor recreation facilities.
-The resultant PROS Master Plan will guide priorities to improve the system.
+A $56,250 Great Outdoors Colorado (GOCO) grant was secured towards the end of 2019, which is paying for about half of the cost of the plan.
+A full inventory of amenities will be completed and parks, recreation and open space needs will be assessed in a Level of Service analysis.
+The Master Plan also includes completing a feasibility study and concept designs for the most needed indoor and outdoor recreation facilities.

-The PROS Task Force is a group of community members appointed by Council who is providing continual feedback throughout the Master Plan.
+The PROS Advisory is a group of community members appointed by Council who is providing continual feedback throughout the Master Plan.
+Application to this committee was broadly circulated and advised with over 40 people applying.
+The Advisory Committee, along with the Parks & Recreation Advisory Board, will be centrally involved in helping this plan be resident driven.

 - Micah Adams: Grand Junction Economic Partnership (GJEP) & Construction Management Experience with FCI